-Klingon ambassador: In the meantime, we expect the Federation to abide by the articles of Intersellar Law, which you claim to cherish.
+Klingon Ambassador: In the meantime, we expect the Federation to abide by the articles of Interstellar Law, which you claim to cherish.
 Kirk and Dr. McCoy will stand trial for the assassination of Chancellor Gorkon.

 Federation President: Out of the question.

 Federation President: Ambassador Sarek, there must be some way to extradite these men.

 Ambassador Sarek: Mr. President, I share a measure of personally responsibility in this matter, but I am obliged to confirm my esteemed colleague's legal interpretation.

 Federation President: What is the position of the Romulan government, Ambassador Nanclus?

 Ambassador Nanclus: I must concur with my colleagues.